Healthiest Foods for Over 60’s

 Foods rich in calcium

 Eating foods rich in calcium not only keeps you healthy; it can also stave off diseases like osteoporosis.
-Milk, cheese and yogurt are all foods that contain a high dose of calcium, and make the perfect snack for when you’re sitting back relaxing and enjoying a bit of Bendigo Cup betting, watching TV or reading a book.
+Milk, cheese and yogurt are all foods that contain a high dose of calcium, and make the perfect snack for when you’re sitting back relaxing and enjoying looking at Australian betting sites, watching TV or reading a book.

 Now you know a bit more about what you must eat, take a look at these food rules that you should adhere to….